0xPolygon/polygon-edge-docs/docs/working-with-node/backup-restore.md

 ### Restore

 A server imports blocks from an archive at the start when starting with `--restore` flag.
 Please make sure that there is a key for new node.
-To find out more about importing or generating keys, visit the [Set up Hashicorp Vault](/docs/configuration/set-up-hashicorp-vault).
+To find out more about importing or generating keys, visit the [Secret Managers section](/docs/configuration/secret-managers/set-up-aws-ssm).

 ```bash
 $ polygon-edge server --restore archive.dat